DVPDEVS/all.mathematics/README.md

       | 0b01100...0b01111    | 12-15            | Reserved | 0                             |

   - The returned values from indexing/slicing will be the corresponding value, such as a big uint type, a np.uint8 for small values, etc.
     - This is purely a memory savings optimization.
 See the chart below for my reason to do this.
+I also have a chart further down at [Memory management](#memory-management) which covers memory management in more detail.

     | Type      | Size in RAM      |
     |-----------|------------------|